Husky-Connor/PureData_Workshop/README.md

 There are 3 "stages" to this project, represented by 3 PureData Projects.
 Stage 1 uses only a single `.pd` file, while stages 2 and 3 use multiple files (hence the folders).

-NOTE: you only need to open the `main.pd` file.
+NOTE: you only need to open the `main.pd` to use the patch.

 Each stage has two versions: a "ref" version for reference, and a "diy" version.
 The reference versions are completely finished while the diy versions have all the blocks